SUAI-Smart-Space-Team/LTE-Front_Back-/README.md

 Then you can build a docker image locally, follow these steps:
-- sudo docker duild . -t app (your name image).
+- sudo docker build . -t app (your name image).
 - sudo docker run -d --net host app (your name image).
 - sudo docker logs <Id container>
 As a result, a docker container will be launched with access to the local database.